Assgent/Among-Us-Cheat-Client/README.md

 This is a simple cheat client for the popular game Among Us!

-To download a ready-to-go version, visit this link: https://github.com/Assgent/Among-Us-Cheat-Client/releases/download/1.0.0/Among_Us_Cheat.zip
+To download a working version, visit this link:https://github.com/Assgent/Among-Us-Cheat-Client/releases/download/1.0.0/Among_Us_Cheat.zip